 University of California

-Irvine, California EIF/Stand Up To Cancer
+EIF/Stand Up To Cancer

-Studies are aimed at improving the effectiveness of immunotherapy by studying the tumor ecosystem.
+- Studies are aimed at improving the effectiveness of immunotherapy by studying the tumor ecosystem.

-A Stand Up 2 Cancer Convergence team applies a multi-disciplinary approach to tumor biology.
+- A Stand Up To Cancer Convergence team applies a multi-disciplinary approach to tumor biology.

-This collaborative research will lead to novel treatment approaches that modify the tumor environment to improve anti-tumor immunity and response to immunotherapy drugs.
+- This collaborative research will lead to approaches that modify the tumor environment to improve prevention and treatment outcomes.

 Tumors consist not only of cancer cells, but also stromal and immune cells that constitute the tumor microenvironment (TME).
 The TME is an ecosystem of multiple cell populations, and the extracellular matrix (ECM) that they produce, that interact in a complex fashion to yield tissue form and function.

-The SU2C team brings together expertise in high dimensional histology, image analysis, culturing cells from primary human breast tumors, 3D spheroids, bioinformatics, ecology modeling, and nanotechnology to study the ecology of the TME in BC, and develop therapeutic and imaging applications.
+The SU2C team brings together expertise in high dimensional histology, image analysis, culturing cells from primary human breast tumors, 3D spheroids, bioinformatics, ecology modeling, and nanotechnology to study the ecology of the TME in breast cancer and develop therapeutic and imaging applications.